 January 1, 1892 | By Public Policy Admin |

 Phil Triadafilopoulos is Associate Professor of Political Science at the University of Toronto.
-He is also the SPPG Associate Director.
+He is also the Associate Director of Public Policy at the Munk School of Global Affairs and Public Policy.
 He teaches courses in public policy at the University of Toronto Scarborough (UTSC) and the Munk School of Global Affairs and Public Policy, and conducts research in the areas of immigration and citizenship policy in Europe and North America.

 Triadafilopoulos received his PhD in Political Science for the New School for Social Research and is a former Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellow.
 He also held a two-year visiting research fellowship at the Institute for Social Sciences at Humboldt University through the German Academic Exchange Service (DAAD).
 Triadafilopoulos was a Visiting Professor at the Hertie School of Governance in Berlin in 2012 and a Visiting Fellow at the Institute for German Studies at the University of Birmingham in 2013.

 Triadafilopoulos’ current research examines the extension of public funding for Islamic religious education in Canada and Germany.
 He is also interested in (i) how centre-right, conservative parties in Europe and North America are adapting their electoral strategies in response to more culturally diverse electorates, and (ii) why requests for religious accommodation on the part of minority religious groups prompt intense debates in some contexts but not others.